Vanilla-Renewed-Team/Vanilla-Renewed/README.md

 We have added tons of smaller things that are to many to go over, the eventual hope is that you wont notice it to be much different from the normal game.
 A very small list of what we've changed are.

->watermelon and pumpkin stems now match the color of the fruit they produce.
+>Watermelon and pumpkin stems now match the color of the fruit they produce.

 >Better wool textures and upgrades

 >Darker dark oak planks

->Unified item nuggets gold iron etc
+>Consistency across various items, features

 >Brown leather and all of the associated items.